Weak Identification with Bounds in a Class of Minimum Distance Models: Estimation Limit Theory

 \subsection{Limit Theory}

-To state the limit theory, one additional assumption is needed. \begin{assumption} Almost surely, the sample path of $\tilde{q}^W(\beta)$ is uniquely minimized over $\mathcal{B}_\ast$.
-Denote the unique minimizing point by $\beta_{\text{MIN}}$. \end{assumption} \textbf{Remarks:} \textbf{3.14.} As we know from lemma 3, $\tilde{q}^W(\beta)$ is the limit of the local objective function under weak sequences after concentrating out the $\psi_1$ parameters: $\tilde{q}^W(\beta)=\inf_{\psi_1\in\R^{d_\pi}}q^W(\psi_1,\beta)$.
-As stated below, $\beta_{\text{MIN}}$ is the limit of $\hat{\beta}_n$ under weak sequences.
+For the limit theory under weak identification, one additional assumption is needed. \begin{assumption} Almost surely, the sample path of $\tilde{q}^W(\beta)$ is uniquely minimized over $\mathcal{B}_\ast$.
+Denote the unique minimizing point by $\beta_{\text{MIN}}$. \end{assumption} \textbf{Remarks:} \textbf{3.15.} As we know from Lemma \ref{Lemma3}, $\tilde{q}^W(\beta)$ is the limit of the local objective function under weak identification after concentrating out the $\psi_1$ parameters: $\tilde{q}^W(\beta)=\inf_{\psi_1\in\R^{d_\pi}}q^W(\psi_1,\beta)$.
+As stated below, $\beta_{\text{MIN}}$ is the limit of $\hat{\beta}_n$ under weak identification.
 Assumption \ref{AssumptionMIN} ensures the limit is well-defined.
 This assumption is only used for the estimation results.
-It is not needed for the inference results in section 4.
+It is not needed for the inference results in Section 4.

-\textbf{3.15.} Theorem 4 in \cite{Cox2020} provides sufficient conditions for verifying assumption 9 based on the derivative of $\tilde{q}^W(\beta)$ with respect to $Y$.
-We use a modification of that theorem to verify assumption 9 in examples 2 and 3.
+\textbf{3.16.} Theorem 4 in \cite{Cox2020} provides sufficient conditions for verifying Assumption \ref{AssumptionMIN} based on the derivative of $\tilde{q}^W(\beta)$ with respect to $Y$.
+We use a modification of that theorem to verify Assumption \ref{AssumptionMIN} in the latent factor model examples.

-The following theorem states the limit theory for $\hat\theta_n$ under all three types of sequences.
+The following theorem states the limit theory for $\hat\theta_n$ under all three identification strengths.